Matching Queues, Flexibility and Incentives: Proofs and Auxiliary Results

+Fix agent type $i\neq0$.
+Under the FRfb policy, type $i$ agents can only be matched in queue $i$ or queue $0$ with type $j=i$ jobs.
+In any other queue their virtual waiting time would be infinity.
+Since the FRfb policy only attempts to match type $i$ jobs with agents in queue $1$ when queue $i$ becomes empty, a type $i$ agent would wait less in queue $i$ than in queue $0$.
+This holds regardless of the strategy that flexible agents play.

-We now prove \Cref{thm:robust_improvement_FLQR} still holds under this revised definition of RCR.
-Similarly, we define two sets of state representations for the RCR policy and the NCR policy respectively. \begin{itemize} \item NCR policy: $\vecAgent=\left(\agent_i\right)_{i\in\loc}$, number of agents of each type as all agents join the same queue.
+We now define two sets of state representations for the FRfb policy and the random policy respectively. \begin{itemize} \item The random policy: $\vecAgent=\left(\agent_i\right)_{i\in\agentset}$, number of agents of each type as all agents join the same queue.